-- Ensure that you have installed the Cloud SDK.
+- Ensure that you have installed the Google Cloud CLI.

 - Set your default project ID:

-gcloud config set project [PROJECT_ID]
+gcloud config set project PROJECT_ID

 - Set your default Compute Engine region (for example,

-gcloud config set compute/zone [COMPUTE_ZONE]
+gcloud config set compute/zone COMPUTE_ZONE

 Interaction with Identity and Access Management